 The answer to that question is what separates the great agents from the merely good agents.
 Given the same access to such a large audience, they will be able to close 10x as many deals as a newer agent can.
 The trick is to get in front of them in the first place.

 That’s why startup brokerages like Kendrick Realty in Orange County, California, spend a whopping $155,000 per month on paid leads.
 They know how to turn even “bad” leads into commission checks.

 Since your goal here is to retire rather than simply getting ahead, you need to really, really double down on learning all you can about saving and making yourself a strict budget.

 Taking advantage of compounding interest is one of the most powerful ways to generate wealth there is.
 So make a budget, stick with it, and sock away as much as you can.
 No one got rich or retired by spending their money frivolously.

 While saving your money wisely could fill a book, planning a weekly and monthly budget is something all agents should be doing.
 Mint is an easy and free app that lets you create a budget, set savings and spending goals, and track your progress to stay accountable.

-Investing in real estate is also an extremely common thing almost all wealthy people participate in.
-That said, if your goal is early retirement, you might be better off renting in some circumstances and then buying once you’re ready to settle down someplace more affordable.
+Of course, investing in real estate is also an extremely common thing almost all wealthy people participate in.
+That said, if your goal is early retirement, you might be better off renting, in some circumstances, and then buying once you’re ready to settle down someplace more affordable.

-Taking calculated risks is another trait that almost every successful real estate agent we’ve met has.
+Almost every successful real estate agent we’ve met takes calculated risks.
 The keyword here is calculated.
 Sometimes wild risks can pay off in spades, but more often than not, people end up getting burned.

-So treat learning your craft as if you were in basic training for the military training to face life and death situations in a war.
+Treat learning your craft as if you were in basic training for the military, training to face life and death situations in a war.
 When it comes to retiring early with a healthy bank account, your life will be pretty much nothing but learning and grinding.